strdco/callfordataspeakers.com/README.md

 # callfordataspeakers.com

-## What problem we're trying to solve
+## The problem we're trying to solve

 Until the demise of PASS, whenever a new SQL Saturday conference was announced, a Call for Speakers email would go out to all subscribed former SQL Saturday speakers